Austin Riley Player Props: Braves vs. Brewers

 Austin Riley At The Plate

-- He ranks 40th in batting average, 70th in on base percentage, and 28th in slugging among qualifying hitters in baseball.
+- Among qualified batters in baseball, he ranks 38th in batting average, 65th in on-base percentage, and 23rd in slugging.

+- In 69.3% of his 101 games this season, Riley has picked up at least one hit.
+He's also had 33 multi-hit games.

-- Riley has driven in a run in 38 games this year (38.0%), including 16 games with more than one RBI (16.0%).
-He has also driven in three or more of his team's runs in five contests.
+- In 38.6% of his games this year, Riley has had at least one RBI.
+He's picked up more than one in 15.8% and driven in three or more of his team's runs in five contests.

+- He has scored in 51.5% of his games this season, with two or more runs scored in 14.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.